nargarawr/www-project-integration-standards/scripts/cre_sync/README.md

 ~ add parse from spreadsheet with unknown standards (for key,val in items add_standard) ~ Done

-merge spreadsheet to yaml and mapping add, they do the same thing
+~ merge spreadsheet to yaml and mapping add, they do the same thing ~ Done

 add git integration in the root script

 make library out of ????

-add sparse_spreadsheet_export functionality one leve of mapping per row, either everything that maps to standard X or everything that maps to CRE x
+add sparse_spreadsheet_export functionality one level of mapping per row, either everything that maps to standard X or everything that maps to CRE x

-add the ability for standards to link other standards, then you can handle assigning CREs yourself  <-- Done
+~ add the ability for standards to link other standards, then you can handle assigning CREs yourself ~ Done

 add the ability for a mapping document to have multiple yamls in it